OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

   default: True

-  optimized sampling of all the hair lobes, results in 2x-4x speedup on average (disables individual hair lobe AOVs).
-When false, the look may slightly change if using biased techniques like roughness/sample clamping.
+  <p>optimized sampling of all the hair lobes, results in 2x-4x speedup on average (disables individual hair lobe AOVs).
+When false, the look may slightly change if using biased techniques like roughness/sample clamping. <\p>

   </p>